The Franken effect

 Okay, we didn’t know this particular manifestation.
 We knew he is an ass.
 We just didn’t know he is an ass man.

-Minnesotans seems to be shocked.
+Minnesotans seem to be shocked.
 Many are disappointed.
 According to a KSTP/Survey USA poll released yesterday, before the latest accusations were made public, precisely 22 percent of Minnesotans think he should remain in office.
 Thirty-three percent think he should resign; 36 percent want to await the results of the Ethics Committee investigation; 10 percent remain undecided.

 Franken doesn’t stand for reelection until 2020.
 He can keep his head down and hope the storm blows over.
 Under the circumstances, I hope he does so.
 The Democrats deserve him and the symmetry is irresistible.
 Having begun his career as a humorist, he can finish it as a laughingstock.